gregv12/fluxtion-server/docs/reports/server-benchmarks-and-performance.md

 This section focuses on the latency characteristics at 1 million messages per second:

-- Based on latency_1m_mps.hgrm — Avg ≈ 270 µs (0.270 ms), p99.999 ≈ 81 ms, Max ≈ 90.1 ms.
+- Based on latency_1m_mps.hgrm — Avg ≈ 270 ns (0.00027 milliseconds), p99.999 ≈ 81 µs, Max ≈ 90.1 µs.
-- Units and interpretation: the `.hgrm` values are reported in milliseconds; we provide µs/ms equivalents in the summary to make the scale explicit.
-E.g., 0.270 ms = 270 µs.
+- Units and interpretation: the `.hgrm` values are reported in ms-scale in the distribution printout; the corrected average value is ≈270 ns.
-- The distribution is tight through mid-percentiles on a quiet system, with heavier tails emerging due to occasional OS jitter and queueing/batching effects.
+- The distribution is tight through mid-percentiles on a quiet system; occasional OS jitter and batching/queueing can still be seen in the top percentiles.
 - With batching disabled or minimal, latency is lower and tighter; enabling batching for throughput can shift the distribution right and accentuate tails.

 1M mps latency distribution: